jake1164/Pico-RGB-Matrix-Weather-Clock/README.md

 You can define up to 3 NTP servers, one primary and two fallbacks, to use for time synchronization.
 The servers are separated by a "pipe" | character.
 You can find a list of [NTP Servers](https://timetoolsltd.com/information/public-ntp-server/) to use if you need something closer.

 ## Settings
-Requires a settings.toml file with the following settings in settings file:
+Requires a settings.toml file with the following settings in settings file.
+A settings.toml.default file has been provided with the required settings for the application.
+Copy or rename the settings.toml.default file to settings.toml.

 * WIFI_SSID="your ssid"
 * WIFI_PASSWORD="yoursupersecretpassword"